axibase/atsd-use-cases/research/chicago-crime-stats/README.md

 | TAVERN                     | 2.0             |
 ```

-If you would like to see more queries on this Chicago crime dataset, go to the [Additional SQL Queries](#additional-sql-queries) section at the end of this article.
+To see more queries on this Chicago crime dataset, review the [Additional SQL Queries](#additional-sql-queries) section.

 ## A Deeper Look at Crime in Chicago